nathan-barry/nathan.rs/content/posts/this-mountain-we-climb.md

 tags = ["Miscellaneous"]
 +++

-> Preface: This is a poem that I wrote my senior year of high school in AP Literature.
+> This is a poem that I wrote my senior year of high school in AP Literature.

 <p style="white-space: pre-line">
 Here we all are, this mountain we climb,